Christian1984/meteor-simple-todo/Readme.md

 - Remove Meteor's template engine with `meteor remove blaze-html-templates`
 - Add the static html package with `meteor add static-html`
 - Replace starter code so that all references to Meteor's template engine is gone
+- To use mongo-db-data with react, call `meteor add react-meteor-data`
 - Start coding :-)